Data-to-Insight-Center/ckn-stream-processors/README.md

 ## Testing

-For detailed testing instructions, refer to the `README.md` located in the `plugins/oracle_ckn_daemon/tests` directory on the [CKN GitHub repository](https://github.com/Data-to-Insight-Center/cyberinfrastructure-knowledge-network).
+For instructions, refer `plugins/oracle_ckn_daemon/tests/README.md` on the [CKN repository](https://github.com/Data-to-Insight-Center/cyberinfrastructure-knowledge-network).

 ---

 ## License

 The Cyberinfrastructure Knowledge Network (CKN) is developed by the Indiana University Board of Trustees and distributed under the BSD 3-Clause License.
 See `LICENSE.txt` for more details.

----

 ## Reference